-Thank you for being part of the education continuum as a Physician Assistant Preceptor.
+Thank you for being part of the education continuum as a Physician Assistant preceptor.
 There is no greater honour than having students enter into the healthcare work force knowing that you were, in a large part, responsible for their clinical education and mentorship.
 With this comes added responsibility, not only for the medical education of the students, ensuring they meet the expected competencies, but that they adopt the appropriate attitudes and professional demeanour expected of a Physician Assistant.

-The competencies expected of the PA learners as articulated in the Canadian Association of Physician Assistants CanMEDS-PA, formally the Scope of Practice and National Competency Profile, available as a separate document here and is referenced in this handbook.
+The EPAs based on competencies expected of the PA learners as articulated in the Canadian Association of Physician Assistants CanMEDS-PA (formally the Scope of Practice and National Competency Profile), are available as a separate document here and are also referenced in this handbook2.
 Your familiarity with this document, which follows the established CanMEDs format used in medical education, will enable you to appropriately assess the PA learners in the clinical environment.